-The first step in caring for oily skin is to take a critical look at your current skin-care routine.
-Using products with drying or irritating ingredients may seem like a good idea because they make your skin feel less oily, at least initially, but in the long run using such ingredients only makes matters worse.
+The first step in caring for oily skin is to assess your current skincare routine.
+Using products with drying or harsh ingredients may make your skin feel less oily, at least initially, but in the long run, using such ingredients only makes matters worse.
 Here’s what you need to kick out of your skincare routine.

-Products that make your skin tingle (such as menthol, mint, eucalyptus, and lemon) or that contain alcohol may feel like they are helping with your oily skin, but tingling is not helpful for anyone's skin.
-When your skin tingles, it means it is being irritated, and irritation is always bad for skin.
-Tingling is just one way your skin is telling you it is hurting, and the cumulative damage will end up causing more problems.
+Products that make your skin tingle (such as menthol, mint, and eucalyptus) actually upset skin.
+Tingling is just one way your skin is telling you it is hurting, and that cumulative damage will end up causing more problems.

 Step-by-Step Routine for Oily Skin

-Exfoliation is one of the most important skin-care steps for oily skin.
-Oily skin tends to have an extra-thick layer of built-up dead skin cells on the surface of the skin, along with a thickened pore lining.
-Exfoliating is the best way to remove that build up, reduce clogged pores and white bumps, while making skin feel smoother.
+Exfoliation is one of the most important skincare steps for oily skin.
+Oily skin tends to have an extra-thick coat of built-up dead skin on the surface, along with a thickened pore lining.
+Gently exfoliating is the only way to remove that build up and diminish clogged pores and bumps, while making skin feel smoother and less oily.

 The best exfoliating ingredient for oily skin is salicylic acid (BHA).
-Salicylic acid exfoliates not only the surface of your skin but also inside the pore lining, thus improving pore function and allowing oil to flow easily to the surface, so it doesn't get backed up and plug the pore.
-In addition, over time, regular use of a BHA exfoliant will help fade the red marks from past blemishes.
+Salicylic acid exfoliates not only the surface of your skin but also inside the pore lining, thus allowing oil to flow easily to the surface, so it doesn't get backed up and plug the pore.

 4. A.M.
 Sun Protection